vlad-smolyaninov/Codetest2/README.md

 ### To test

-- `npm test` Runs the unit tests using Jest.
+- `yarn run test:unit` Runs the unit tests using Jest.
-- `npm run test:integration` Runs the integration tests.
+- `yarn run test:integration` Runs the integration tests.